For dry shaded areas you can also

 image above shows Erythronium

-For damp shade areas, The King Cup (Calatha
+For damp shade areas, The King Cup

-palustris) makes a good show in the
+(Calatha palustris) makes a good

-primulas such as the new ‘Wanda’
+some of the primulas such as the new

-types.
-Hostas of course - but do
+‘Wanda’ types.
+Hostas of course -

-watch out for slugs.
+but do watch out for slugs.
 Monardas

 (Bergamots) are also worthy of a

 place.
 If it is not too damp, then